Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 ~~~
 {: .output}

-Once the file has downloaded File Explorer (Windows) or Finder (Mac) to find the file and open it - it should open up in your browser.
+Once the file has downloaded, use the File Explorer (Windows) or Finder (Mac) to find the file and open it - it should open up in your browser.

 > ## Help!
 > If you had trouble downloading and viewing the file you can view it here: [NanoPlot-report.html]({{ page.root }}/files/ERR5000342_sub15_nanoplot.html)